google/koladata/docs/fundamentals.md

 NOTE: more types of data structures will be supported soon (tensors and sets in particular).

-Items are immutable (primitives, entities, objects, lists and dicts), but it's possible to make them mutable for advanced workflows.
+Items are immutable (primitives, entities, lists and dicts), but it's possible to make them mutable for advanced workflows.

 Primitive types include `kd.INT32`, `kd.INT64`, `kd.FLOAT32`, `kd.FLOAT64`,
 `kd.STRING`, `kd.BYTES`, `kd.BOOLEAN` and `kd.MASK`. `kd.MASK` is a special type